Cancun, Mexico –

-Cancun, Mexico is the first stop of our 3 month Lazy Road Trip – Central America.
-We reach it in the late afternoon on the first Sunday of November.
+This series of travel stories from Mexico starts from Cancun, Mexico, which is the first stop of our 3 month Lazy Road Trip – Central America.
+We reach it in the late afternoon on the first Sunday of November 2017.
 The 10h flight from Paris is relatively calm considering that we slept during most of it.

 Mexico greets us with a fine.
 In an old-fashioned Bulgarian manner we decide to take more cigarettes than the allowed amount.
 The duty free limit is 10 packs of cigarettes or 200 grams tobacco.
 On everything above we pay 550% tax, so for 2 packs of cigarettes and 1 tobacco we pay 30€.
 C’est la vie, as they say.

 Important!
-Either don’t import more than allowed cigarettes or just pass by the customs officers with confidence.
+When travelling to Mexico, either don’t import more than allowed cigarettes or just pass by with confidence the customs officers at the airport in Cancun, Mexico.
 Or don’t smoke!

 How to get from Cancun airport to the city by public transport

 Important!
-USD is the king here, get some in advance.
+If you plan travelling to Mexico, keep in mind that USD is the king here and you better get some in advance.

 Where to stay in Cancun, Mexico

-It’s 7pm and outside is pitch dark but even the smallest side street in the center has a street lamp.
+It’s 7pm and outside is pitch dark but even the smallest side street in the city center of Cancun has a street lamp.

 After a short walk from the bus station, we get to La Morena – our home for the next 3 days.
 After a tiny mishap with the rooms we finally get to our small double room with shower, terrace and a tiny lizard.
 Unfortunately, there is no hot water but… is this the most important thing on earth!?